edubadges/privacy/nhl-stenden-hogeschool/edubadges-nonformal-text-en.md

 | Educational institution | Demarcation of available edubadges |	Legitimate interest |
 | Privacy interaction	| Whether the privacy statement has been read | Legitimate interest |

-NHL Stenden Hogeschool has access to your first name, last name and email address.
+NHL Stenden University of Applied Sciences has access to your first name, last name and email address.
 SURF and its management partner has access to all personal data.
 The personal data are not provided to other parties.

 # 4 Security